rwberendsen/eldiem/README.md

 efforts in the analytics space.
 How can we relate them to the definitions and ideas expressed above?

+Note that our proposal here of managing logical data models in a LDM language expressed in YAML is a bit further away from real data processing engines and storage layers than these technologies.
+We propose that engines or rather even applications built on top of compute platforms could be aware of logical data models, and use that metadata to inform how to manage physical tables.
+Iceberg, Delta tables, and Hudi are far more and deeper integrated with actual compute platforms and storage layers themselves.
+An application would use Iceberg or Delta tables or Hudi tables, and use APIs exposed by these respective technologies to manipulate them.
+In contrast, applications that know how to consume YAML files with logical data models may still use Iceberg, Delta tables, or Hudi tables, or PostgresDB tables, or MSSQL Server tables, or CSV files, or JSON files.
+And the application would be responsible for using the respective APIs still to actually manipulate schemas of physical objects.
+The question is more: given the advanced capabilities of schema evolution of modern analytics compute frameworks such as Iceberg, Hudi, and Delta tables, is there still a need for overarching schema managment of logical data models?

 ### Iceberg

 Iceberg tables come with advanced concepts and with deep integrations with a